 The customer pays a regular fee, typically on a monthly or an annual basis, in order to gain access to a product or service.
 While customers mostly benefit from lower usage costs and general service availability, the company generates a more steady income stream.

-Learn more about Salesforce →
+Learn more about Humble Bundle →

 How they do it: AWS’ customers subscribe to their services and but are billed on a per-use basis, allowing customers to only needing to pay the cloud computing power which was used by its applications.